You updated your password.

 07: The Banjo's Evolution in Ireland

 Just as music is always changing, the instruments we play also evolve.
-You’ll see how gourd banjos transitioned and eventually led to the development of the tambourine.
-You’ll also study the evolution of technique, which included the development of American-style “cross-picking,” popular in bluegrass today.
+You’ll see how the gourd banjos transitioned and eventually led to the development of the tambourine.
+You’ll also study the evolution of technique, which included the development of American-style “cross-picking” popular in bluegrass today.

 22 min